The Function of the Inner Ear

 But it wasn’t always this way.

-Provided enhancement or attenuation of auditory stimuli
+The Semi-circular canals coded the directionality of sound and provided enhancement or attenuation of auditory stimuli

-Coded the hearing of noises
+The Saccule and Utricle coded the hearing of noises

-Coded the hearing of tones
+The Cochlea coded the hearing of tones

 From Thomson 1734: (images of the original texts)The inner ear was believed to be air-filled.
 This was because cerebrospinal fluid pressure rapidly becomes negative after death.
 Disturbance of the stapes when you are trying to look inside the ear allows air to be rapidly drawn into the labyrinth as the perilymph is sucked into the cranium through the cochlear aqueduct.
 By the time you could look inside, it was air-filled.